MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-overview.md

 - “What is the average age of customers in this dataset?”
 - “Show me a bar chart of sales by region”

-and more.
-The Copilot responds with the answer or the code, which you can copy and paste it your notebook.
+And more.
+Copilot responds with the answer or the code, which you can copy and paste it your notebook.
 Copilot for Data Science and Data Engineering is a convenient, interactive way to explore and analyze your data.

 As you use Copilot, you can also invoke the magic commands inside of a notebook cell to obtain output directly in the notebook.
 For example, for natural language answers to responses, you can ask questions using the "%%chat" command, such as: